-Home health aides generally have minimal professional and educational requirements.
-All home health agencies and other employers require home health aides to have met state-mandated training requirements.
+Home health aides are responsible for administering medication, performing personal care tasks and general housekeeping and maintenance tasks for patients.
+Home health agencies require home health aides to pass state-regulated training certificate programs before working with patients.
 Home health aides can meet these requirements by enrolling in home health aide courses or programs offered by local vocational or nursing schools.
-Training programs vary by state and employer, but most require aides to reach a minimum number of training hours (both in the classroom and in hands-on care) and pass a competency exam.
+Courses and training may also be available online.
+Training programs vary by state and employer, but most require aides to reach a minimum of 16 training hours in the classroom and in hands-on care, in addition to passing a competency exam.
 Additionally, home health aides can seek voluntary certification to demonstrate proficiency in home health care.

 - Medical terminology

 - Home maintenance and organizational skills

 Certification from the National Association for Home Care and Hospice

 Voluntary certification is available from the National Association for Home Care and Hospice (NAHC).
 Certification from the NAHC requires aides to complete 75 hours of training and pass a comprehensive home health exam.
 With voluntary certification from the NAHC, home health aides may find increased career prospects and hourly wages.